Barber County, Kansas Extinct Towns

 Deerhead 1885-1923 Located in Deerhead Township, in Indian Creek Valley.
 Lake City, ten miles north on the Atchison, Topeka & Santa Fe Railroad, was the nearest railroad station.
 In 1910, it had a money order post office, was the trading center for a large agricultural district, and was the headquarters of the Ranchmen’s Telephone Company.
 It was about 20 miles west of Medicine Lodge.

-Eagle 1890-1908 It was situated in the forks of Little Mule Creek in Elwood Township, about 12 miles southwest of Medicine Lodge, the most convenient railroad station.
+Eagle 1890-1908 Eagle was located in the forks of Little Mule Creek in Elwood Township, about 12 miles southwest of Medicine Lodge, the most convenient railroad station.
 After the post office closed, mail was delivered from Lasswell.

 Eldred 1886-1903